 For privately-owned premises that are open to the public, you can apply if you are any of the following:

-- someone living or operating a business in the same area
+- a person living or conducting business in the area

 - a community organisation or group connected to the area